guideline-tech/subroutine/README.md

 # With ops, your controllers are essentially just connections between routes, operations, and templates.
 class UsersController < ::Api::Controller
   def sign_up
-    # If the op fails, an ::Opp::Failure will be raised.
+    # If the op fails, an ::Subroutine::Failure will be raised.
     op = SignupOp.submit!(params)

     # If the op succeeds, it will be returned so you can access it's information.